The Fallacy of the Left-Right Divide

 The left-right divide is not about what people want.
 It is about who they have been told is responsible for the fact that they don’t have it.

-The conservative is told: your freedom is threatened by government.
-By regulation and taxation and bureaucracy and the people who think they can run your life better than you can.
-Protect yourself from them.
+The conservative is told the threat is government, regulation, the people who think they can run your life better than you can.
+Protect yourself.

-The progressive is told: your security is threatened by corporations.
-By the wealthy and powerful who rig the game, hoard the resources, and leave everyone else to scramble.
-Fight them.
+The progressive is told the threat is corporate power, concentrated wealth, the people who rig the game and leave everyone else to scramble.
+Fight back.

-While they fight, the people who benefit from the current arrangement — the actual concentrated power, the actual entrenched wealth, the actual system that delivers neither genuine freedom nor genuine security to most people — continue undisturbed.
+While they fight, the people who benefit from the current arrangement continue undisturbed.
+The actual concentrated power.
+The actual entrenched wealth.
+The actual system that delivers neither genuine freedom nor genuine security to most people.

 The Design